takinwang/datalistview/README.md

-# a jquery data listview
+# A jquery listview framework